laurenceday/shoggoth-vs-centaur/README.md

 # Shoggoth versus Centaur

-This private repository is a source-bound comparison of the Shoggoth agent-and-skill collective and Paradigm's Centaur team-agent platform.
+This public repository is a source-bound comparison of the Shoggoth agent-and-skill collective and Paradigm's Centaur team-agent platform.
 It asks what each is for, what layer it occupies, and where their responsibilities may complement or compete.
 It will not copy either project, choose a winner, or